hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 "The scabbard maker Zenpachi's petition gives another example of how this thought was not merely a means of arguing self-interest, but was a convincing.
 (141) way of understanding the economy and the lord's and people's roles within it.15 Not one of Zenpachi's ten suggestions had personal economic interest at stake, yet most were inspired in whole or in part by bullionist concerns and phrased in terms of kokueki" ( #Roberts_1998, 142).
 "Zenpachi also urged the lord to promote religious tourism to Tosa's famous Godaisan temple by making entry into the country easy for foreigners at the temple's festival time.
 If this were done and the pilgrims increased, 'every year great amounts of foreign gold and silver would drop into the country, working eternally for the prosperity of the country and providing all of the people with a living'" (Roberts 1998, 142).
 ##### Oyama Cult (Hisashi, Edo, Shimosa) ( #Ambros_2008)

+In Ambros's research (2008) of the pilgrimage to Ōyama, a popular shrine in the Kanto region, she argues that the community-building aspects pilgrimage reinforced social harmony, therefore, the bakufu was not against it.
+"The few regulations that pertained to it were not so much meant to limit the pilgrimage to Ōyama but more to ensure that pilgrims did not extend their pilgrimages unduly and maintained order on their journeys" (Ambros 2008, 173).
+The Ōyama pilgrimage also feuled the regional economy, by creating a demand for inns, ferries, and other travel related services (ibid, 148), and over time these nearby towns came to rely on Ōyama pilgrimage (150).
+This increase in commerce due to tourism brought by the pilgrims was not lost on the bakufu, she argues.
+While the bakufu's financial support of the Oyama shrine waned in the beginning of the Tokugawa period, their

+when the Ōyama clergy was supported by the bakufu authorities when they faced the **dispute in 1660s** (ibid, 90).
 "The regional make-up of the pilgrims reflects the overall distribution of Hachidayū’s parishes, which were concentrated in southeastern Musashi, Edo, and Shimōsa; therefore, the highest number of visitors (about 85 percent) came from these regions" (Ambros 2008, 163)
 ##### Matsudaira (Aichi) and Kyogoku (Shikoku) families ( #Thal_2005)
 *North region of Shikoku*